ro-double-b/RPFantasyDR_S9/open-items.md

 [x] link to rankings is not wokring!

-===> SUNDAY MUST
+===> BEFORE DEPLOYMENT MUST HAVES

-[ ] check functionality of toot and boot eliminations [ ] queen pictures need to stay consistent when window is sized down [ ] make a page that can be displayed while server is running [ ] update modal for submission bc right now it is just for one day [ ] link mobile page to the rest of document now that is ready [ ] test out mobile site
+[ ] check functionality of toot and boot eliminations [ ] queen pictures need to stay consistent when window is sized down [ ] restrict various characters in username and password [ ] make a page that can be displayed while server is running (night of episode and day of toot/boot) [ ] update modal for submission bc right now it is just for one day [ ] link mobile page to the rest of document now that is ready [ ] test out mobile site
-[ ] do a run though of the season, with what you expect/test cases [ ] ranking css descriptions should not be em, similar to others
+[ ] do a run though of the season, with what you expect/test cases [ ] ranking css descriptions should not be em, similar to others [ ] update ranking secion description

-===> SUNDAY HOPEFULLY
-[ ] have chosen queens apear in box after selected
+[ ] add a ranking on the database
+[ ] update signup function to let users know that other users can see their username [ ] re-do the pictures!
-[ ] update selection to display 'update choice', if already submitted!
+[ ] other updates to css
-[ ] ranking link does not work
+[ ] name not displaying when you are logged in
-[ ] read this article and add security features to my server: https://glebbahmutov.com/blog/solid-expressjs-server/ [ ] restrict various characters in username and password [ ] read this article and add security features to client side: https://www.owasp.org/index.php/Testing_for_Reflected_Cross_site_scripting_(OTG-INPVAL-001) && https://www.owasp.org/index.php/Authentication_Cheat_Sheet
 [ ] test out on mobile phone
-[ ] update ranking secion description
+[ ] add team feature
-[ ] update signup function to let users know that other users can see their username [ ] name not displaying when you are logged in
+[ ] longer names are not consistent on small screens, making it appear larger [ ] add back mobile once done testing
+[ ] read this article and add security features to my server: https://glebbahmutov.com/blog/solid-expressjs-server/ [ ] read this article and add security features to client side: https://www.owasp.org/index.php/Testing_for_Reflected_Cross_site_scripting_(OTG-INPVAL-001) && https://www.owasp.org/index.php/Authentication_Cheat_Sheet
 [ ] have 'sign in to play' scroll you to top of page!
-[ ] remove nav bar for mobile temp site
-[ ] add back mobile once done testing
-[ ] other updates to css

-===> SUNDAY STRETCH
-[ ] re-do the pictures!
-[ ] add team feature
 [ ] limit how many rankings are shown on screen
 [ ] add results
 [ ] user profiles
-[ ] bugg when you keep on selecting a category over and over again [ ] seems to not persist if you change browsers!
-[ ] when making selection, revers too low, 2nd nav bar is not there [ ] have profile of who you picked and how they did
+[ ] have profile of who you picked and how they did [?] when making selection, revers too low, 2nd nav bar is not there

+===> STRETCH BEFORE DEPLOYMENT

-[ ] ability to click on user and see their profile and who they picked [ ] update fadeLeft/Right annimate css depending on where you are clicking [ ] longer names are not consistent on small screens, making it appear larger
+[ ] update fadeLeft/Right annimate css depending on where you are clicking [ ] ability to click on user and see their profile and who they picked [ ] seems to not persist if you change browsers!
+[ ] bugg when you keep on selecting a category over and over again [ ] ranking link does not work
+[ ] update selection to display 'update choice', if already submitted!
+[ ] have chosen queens apear in box after selected
+[ ] have access to select stuff on mobile

 === > SUNDAY